 He has written short-stories wherein the net proceeds go to HEART UK – The Cholesterol Charity.
 He is an ambassador for the charity.

-Aged seventy-two, Tony is a follower of the wisdom of Albert Einstein: “When a man stops learning, he starts dying.”
+Aged seventy-six, Tony is a follower of the wisdom of Albert Einstein: “When a man stops learning, he starts dying.”
 He lives in Bedford with his wife Judy.
 They value every trip down the M1 to Watford to be with Grandson Henry.

 Oliver was born in 1977 and qualified as a Solicitor in 2007.
 He worked in London for a litigation and sports law practice before a brief stint in two regional firms.
 In 2010 he married his sweetheart and in 2014 he became a father.
 In 2015 Oliver took a leap of faith and formed his own legal consultancy specialising in the avoidance, management and resolution of commercial disputes.